 Thai Basil, more opinionated and often more anise-forward than other basils, is an obvious addition to the Margarita.

-This recipe is sweetened by a Miso Agave syrup, which nicely highlights the flexibility of the template.
-What you end up with a perfect accompaniment to quality Tequila – bright, vegetal, and complex.
+This recipe is sweetened by a Miso Agave syrup, which highlights the flexibility of the template and perfectly accompanies a quality Tequila: bright, vegetal, and complex.

 Ingredients: